Bryxxit/hiera_consul/README.md

 It will merge hashes found in the seperate files.
 A normal hash is merged but if a diplicate key,array,value is found the latest found value will be used.
 First nodes/hostname will be collected and then nodes/hostnames/*.

+## WIP
-## The module is in development
+The module is still somewhat new.
+So feedback and issues are always welcome.
-so more features/changes are in the works.
-If you have any requests please file an issue.